 Similarly, in the case of a lease-to-own arrangement, commonly known as leasing, businesses are required to disclose the total cost of the lease.
 This lets you easily see how much you will end up paying in total for the product you are leasing, including all the interest and other non-optional charges.

 Before you sign a contract…

 We encourage you to check these total costs before you sign a financing or lease agreement, to make sure they are acceptable to you.
 Even though the weekly or monthly payments may seem reasonable at first glance, the total cost may greatly exceed the original purchase price.
-For example, we have seen cases where the total cost to lease for an item (such as a flat-screen TV) is in the neighbourhood of four to five times the retail value of that item.
+For example, we have seen cases, where the total cost to lease an item (such as a TV), is in the neighbourhood of four to five times the retail value of that item.

-If the financing or lease costs of a purchase seem too high, it may be worth looking into what other options may be available to you, such as third party financing.
+If the financing or lease costs of purchase seem too high, it may be worth looking into what other options may be available to you, such as third-party financing.